 Renewal fees

 Some HealthShares also charge an annual fee to renew memberships, although this is less common.
-Altrua, Christian Healthcare Ministries (CHM), and Liberty Healthshare are known to charge renewal fees.
-CHM has charged $40, Altrua $100, and Liberty $120.
-While these numbers may not be accurate after 2022, it’s important to be aware that these fees can be incurred.
+Altrua HealthShare, Liberty HealthShare, United Refuah HealthShare, and OneShare Health are known to charge renewal fees.
+Altrua requires $100 annually, Liberty $75, United Refuah $75, and OneShare $45.
+While these numbers may not be accurate year after year, it’s important to be aware that these fees can be incurred.
 As always, it’s best to inquire before joining any HealthShare.

 Total costs

 When joining a HealthShare, pay attention to total costs.
-In addition to monthly dues, a member may be required to pay additional application fees, one-time enrollment fees, annual renewal fees, or, in rare cases, all three.
+In addition to monthly dues and pre-share amounts, a member may be required to pay additional application fees, one-time enrollment fees, annual renewal fees, or, in rare cases, all of them.
 Before committing to a HealthShare, a prospective member should ask a representative about these costs to avoid surprises.